-But these faults are not held alone by the Transport Union.
-Other unions are similarly clumsy and hugh, and the reason for these things may be found in the earlier development of labour unionism in Britain.
-The present Trade Union movement (I leave out the earlier abortive attempts to form unions) was in its initial stages limited to the miners and unskilled craftsmen.
+BUT THESE faults are not held alone by the Transport Union.
+Other unions are similarly clumsy and huge, and the reason for these things may be found in the earlier development of labour unionism in Britain.
+The present trade union movement (I leave out the earlier, abortive attempts to form unions) was in its initial stages limited to the miners and the skilled craftsmen.
 The others were ignored for years.
 So trade unionism became, except for the miners, craft unionism.

 Then came the organisation of dockers, tramwaymen, lorry drivers and general labourers.
-Organised at first in particular unions, such as the dockers, and in amorphous collections of unskilled labourers, they tended to amalgamate without any defined boundries, such as are natural to a mining community or a strictly sectarian craft.
+Organised at first in particular unions, such as the dockers, and in amorphous collections of unskilled labourers, they tended to amalgamate without any detined boundaries, such as are natural to a mining community or a strictly sectarian craft.

-In some cases the new labourers' unions organised definite groups of workers, such as the tranwaymen and dockers, but soon most of their membership was spread throughout all industries - engineering, farming, milk distribution and a hundred others.
-Because the craft unions in these industries refused to organise unskilled labour, there was no choice for the lower paid workers but to join a general labourers union.
+In some cases the new labourers' unions organised definite groups of workers, such as the tramwaymen and dockers, but so n most of their membership was spread throughout all industries-e gineering, farming, milk distribution and a hundred others.
+Because the craft unions in these industries refused to organise unsk Med labour, there was no choice for the lowest paid workers but to join a general labourers' union.

-Having demonstrated that "union is strength", it seemed right and proper to these new unionists to amalgamate the several general unions into a larger and ever more general organisations, until two unions, the Transport and General Workers' Union and the National Union of General & Municiple Workers, nembered most of the unskilled and even some skilled unionists on their books.
-The result was the overgrown, unweildy, undemocratic and shapeless crowds these unions now are.
+Having demonstrated that "unity is strength", it seemed right and proper to these new unionists to amalgamate the several general unions into larger and ever more general organisations, until two unions, the Transport & General Workers' Union and the National Union of General & Municipal Workers numbered most of the unskilled, and even some skilled unionists on their books.
+The result was the overgrown, unwieldy, undemocratic and shapeless crowds which these unions now are.